karthikq/Tindog-website/README.md

 # TinDog webiste
-Created using HTML and Css
+Created using HTML and CSS